Chris Squire: Instruments and equipment

-Squire's main instrument was a 1964 Rickenbacker bass which he bought and began playing in 1965.
-Although generally referred to as having been a 4001 model, it was actually from the RM1999 series, a British export version of the 4001 (Squire's had the serial number DC127).
+Squire's main instrument was a 1964 Rickenbacker bass that he bought and began playing in 1965.
+Although generally referred to as having been a 4001 model, it was actually from the RM1999 series, a British export version of the 4001.
+Squire's had the serial number DC127.
 Squire mentioned in a 1979 interview with Circus Weekly that he acquired this bass while working at the Boosey & Hawkes music store in London.
 Before acquiring its final distinctive cream-coloured lacquer, the bass had twice been customised with a paper finish (firstly with flowery wallpaper and subsequently with silver reflective paper) and on each occasion had had to be sanded down when the paper was removed, reducing its mass and altering its resonance.
-A faulty bridge pickup with lower output and “tinny sound,” was another part of the instrument's sonic character, with Squire incorporating the existing fault by using it as backup and support to the other, fully-working pickup (adding to the overall harmonic output).
+A faulty bridge pickup with lower output and "tinny sound", was another part of the instrument's sonic character, with Squire incorporating the existing fault by using it as backup and support to the other, fully-working pickup (adding to the overall harmonic output).
 The instrument, with its warmth, was a significant part of Squire's unique sound.
 Due to its distinctive tone, which has been compared to that of a guitar, it allowed the bass to take on a more "lead" role, which created a dynamic sound, and suited Squire perfectly.

-Although he was almost exclusively associated with the Rickenbacker, Squire did in fact play many different models of bass guitar throughout his career, selecting each instrument according to the demands of the song and the approach of the time.
-In addition to four-string bass, he was an early pioneer of eight-string bass, occasionally played fretless bass, and had an interest in integrating technology into his instruments.
+Although Squire is usually associated with the Rickenbacker, he played many different models of bass guitar throughout his career, selecting each instrument according to the demands of the song and the approach of the time.
+In addition to four-string bass, he was an early pioneer of eight-string bass, occasionally played five-string, six-string, and fretless bass, and had an interest in integrating technology into his instruments.

-In the early years of Yes, Squire played a Fender Telecaster bass almost as frequently as he played his Rickenbacker RM1999.
-During the mid-1970s, he played a Fender Jazz bass on specific tracks such as 'The Gates of Delirium' and a Gibson Thunderbird on tracks including "Release, Release".
+In the early years of Yes, Squire played a Fender Telecaster Bass almost as frequently as he played his Rickenbacker RM1999.
+During the mid-1970s, he played a Fender Jazz Bass on specific tracks such as "The Gates of Delirium" and a Gibson Thunderbird on tracks including "Release, Release".
 In 1980, Squire obtained an MPC Electra 4-string with built-in effects units (heard to best effect on Dramas "Tempus Fugit".
 Yes' 1983 comeback single "Owner of a Lonely Heart" featured a custom green four-string designed by Jim Mouradian, while during the late 1980s Squire played a variety of Tobias four and five-string basses (using these almost exclusively on 1987's Big Generator album).
 Later in his life, Squire added to his armoury of four-string basses with models by Lakland and Yamaha.